Powers of Attorney (PoA) (particularly Lasting Powers of Attorney (LPAs) are, once again, receiving bad publicity in the press.

 Due to the perceived inadequacy of the current system to help people who suffer from episodic mental health problems, the report uncovered that too many are taking a risk.
 For example, they are giving other people access to their credit and debit card pin numbers in order to help them manage financially during periods of illness.
 This informal approach means that it is not just the person who is ill who is running the risk of financial abuse by an unscrupulous relative or friend; there are no safeguards in place to protect a genuine friend or carer who may be unfairly accused of exploiting a vulnerable person in the future.

-LPAs allow you to retain control
+Lasting power of attorneys allow you to retain control